Built in Switzerland · Private by architecture · Neutral by jurisdiction

 What hurts

-Each deal starts from a blank room.
+Each deal starts from a blank slate.
 Lessons from the last three deals live in two people's heads.
 NDAs prevent any consumer AI use.

 Across our last twelve diligences, where did revenue quality assumptions diverge from what we found in the first ninety days post-close?